Expectations and Guidelines

-Once we have received your Flame Effects Application that includes your Flame Effects Scenario, Diagrams, Safety plan and Leave No Trace Plan, a dialogue with a member of the Fire Art Safety Team will take place.
-If everything seems to be in order the first phase of approval will be in place.
-Notification of any changes to the art must be submitted in writing to F.A.S.T. at least 1 month before Lakes of Fire and the same process will ensue.
+Once we have received your Flame Effects Application that includes your Flame Effects Scenario, Diagrams, Safety Plan and Leave No Trace Plan, a dialogue with a member of the Fire Art Safety Team (FAST) will take place.
+If everything seems to be in order the first phase of approval will be done.
+Notification of any changes to the art must be submitted in writing to FAST at least 1 month before Lakes of Fire and the same process will ensue.

-You will also find a list of fire safety related questions to consider about your piece below that we need you to be able to answer in order to determine how best help you bring your artistic vision to life, as well as keep participants and their gear free from harm.
+You will find a list of fire safety-related questions to consider about your piece below.
+You should be able to answer these in order to help us determine how to best help you bring your artistic vision to life, as well as keep participants and their gear free from harm.

-Please view our Key Dates and Registration Form page for deadlines and links to registration forms for fire art.
+Please view the LoF Key Dates and Forms page for deadlines and links to registration forms for fire art.
 The key date is the deadline for registration: May 1st.

-In keeping with the Principles of TTITD it is our civic duty to follow Local and State laws esp. as they relate to fire.
+In keeping with the Principles of TTITD, it is our civic duty to follow Local and State laws especially as they relate to fire.
 These practices also aid us in protecting our community, by making local authorities happy to see us.
-To accomplish this we need to know what you are bringing to the event that is fire related and what it is made of.
-We require you to fill out the Flame Effects Application located on our Key Dates and Registration Form page.
+To accomplish this we need to know what you are bringing to the event that is fire-related and what it is made of.
+We require you to fill out the Flame Effects Registration Form.

 Thank you for interest in bringing Flame Effects to Lakes of Fire we look forward to burning brightly with you!